Body camera footage shows fatal police shooting of Jayland Walker

 Ohio Attorney General Dave Yost vowed a "complete, fair and expert investigation" and cautioned that "body-worn camera footage is just one view of the whole picture — before drawing conclusions, the full review must take place."

-The officers involved in the shooting have been placed on paid administrative leave, which is standard practice in such cases.
+The officers involved in the shooting are on paid administrative leave, which is standard practice in such cases.
+Seven of them are White, and one is Black, according to the department.
+Their length of service with Akron police ranges from one-and-a-half to six years, and none of them has a record of discipline, substantiated complaints or fatal shootings, it said.

+Demonstrators marched peacefully through the city and gathered in front of the Akron justice center after the video was released.
+NAACP President Derrick Johnson said in a statement that Walker's death wasn't self-defense, but "was murder.
+Point blank."

 One of the family's attorneys, Bobby DiCello, said gunfire from police occurred even after Walker was on the ground, and that police handcuffed him before trying to provide first aid.